 Taking care of yourself at home after an ultrasound scan

-The scan itself should not cause you much pain, if any, and is generally non-invasive, so you don’t need any recovery time.
-Most people can go about their normal business once they have finished the scan.
+The ultrasound scan itself should not cause you much pain, if any, and is generally non-invasive, so you don’t need any recovery time.
+Most people can go about their normal business once they have finished the ultrasound examination.

 Long-term outlook after an ultrasound scan